AI4Finance-Foundation/ElegantRL/docs/source/algorithms/a2c.rst

 A2C
 ==========

 `Advantage Actor-Critic (A2C) <https://arxiv.org/abs/1602.01783>`_ is a synchronous and deterministic version of Asynchronous Advantage Actor-Critic (A3C).
+It combines value optimization and policy optimization approaches.
 This implementation of the A2C algorithm is built on PPO algorithm for simplicity, and it supports the following extensions:

 -  Target network: ✔️
 -  Gradient clipping: ✔️